11 Ways To Screen Garden From Overlooking Neighbours

 Portable screens are a convenient option for temporary privacy as they are designed to be easily moved, allowing you to screen specific areas on demand.

-There are various options for portable garden screens, such as wood, metal, and fabric, allowing you to incorporate this privacy screen into your overall garden design.
+There are various options for portable garden screens, such as wood, metal, and fabric, allowing you to incorporate this way to screen garden from overlooking neighbours into your overall garden design.
 Portable screens can be used to block specific views or create private seating areas, protecting your garden from prying eyes whenever you desire.

 Screening your garden from overlooking neighbours doesn’t have to be boring, as it can be incredibly stylish with the right tools.
 There are some garden features and landscaping techniques that you can rely on to enhance the appeal of your garden while also ensuring seclusion where you need it most.